Redundancy Maximization as a Principle of Associative Memory Learning in Hopfield Networks: Methodological Approach

 \subsection{Partial Information Decomposition}

 To understand how individual neurons contribute to associative memory function, we investigate the information processing at a single neuron.
 From an information-theoretic viewpoint, each neuron can be viewed as a channel that receives information about the outputs of other neurons via the recurrent input $R$ and produces a bipolar output signal $Y$.
-The total entropy of a neuron's output $H(Y)$ can be decomposed into two parts, namely the information $I(Y:R)$ explained by $R$, and the residual entropy $H(Y|R)$, such that $H(Y) = I(Y:R)+H(Y|R)$.
+The total entropy of a neuron's output $H(Y)$ can be decomposed into two parts, namely the information $I(Y:R)$ explained by $R$, and the residual entropy $H(Y\mid R)$, such that $H(Y) = I(Y:R)+H(Y\mid R)$.

 To evaluate whether this output information is relevant to the memory task, we introduce an auxiliary input variable $T$ that corresponds to the targeted output for a given pattern and acts as a teaching signal for the neuron~(\autoref{fig:hebb}\textbf{A}).
-The joint mutual information $I(Y:R,T)$ quantifies the information that recurrent and target inputs together hold about the neuron output $Y$, but classical information theory cannot dissect \emph{how} this information is provided by the two source variables $R$ and $T$: Some parts of the neuron's firing might be explainable \emph{uniquely} by the recurrent input (denoted by $\Pi_{\unq, {R}}$) and thus be unrelated to the target input, or uniquely by the target input, i.e., relevant but not encoded in $R$ ($\Pi_{\unq, T}$).
-Other parts of the output information may be carried \emph{redundantly} ($\Pi_{\red}$) by both sources, meaning they are both relevant and encoded in $R$, while yet others may be carried \emph{synergistically} ($\Pi_{\syn}$), meaning that both information sources are necessary to uncover this piece of information.
+While the total information which the recurrent and the new target input together hold about the neuron output $Y$ is quantified by the joint mutual information $I(Y:R,T)$, classical information theory cannot explain \emph{how} this information is provided by the two source variables $R$ and $T$: Some parts of the neuron's firing might be explainable \emph{uniquely} by the recurrent input (denoted by $\Pi_{\unq, {R}}$) and thus be unrelated to the target input, or uniquely by the target input, i.e., relevant but not encoded in $R$ ($\Pi_{\unq, T}$).
+Other parts of the output information may be carried \emph{redundantly} ($\Pi_{\red}$) in both sources, meaning they are both relevant and encoded in $R$, while yet others may be carried \emph{synergistically} ($\Pi_{\syn}$), meaning that both information sources are necessary to uncover this piece of information.
 Enumerating and quantifying these information \emph{atoms} is the subject of Partial Information Decomposition (PID)~\citep{williams2010nonnegative, gutknecht2021bits}.

 The four PID atoms are related to the three classical mutual information terms via the so-called consistency equations~\cite{williams2010nonnegative} (see ~\autoref{fig:hebb}\textbf{C}.)

 This set of linear equations is underdetermined and leaves open a degree of freedom in the values of atoms $\Pi$.
 To resolve this underdetermination, an additional quantity needs to be defined, which is usually a measure for redundancy.
 Throughout the literature, a plethora of different redundancy measures have been devised, which fulfill distinct requirements and have different operational interpretations \cite [e.g.][and references therein]{lizier2018information}.
 Throughout this work, we use the $I_\cap^\mathrm{sx}$ measure introduced by \citet{makkeh2021introducing}, due to its differentiability, which is essential for optimization (see \autoref{ssec:training}).
 Using PID now allows for a more fine-grained decomposition of the entropy of $Y$ into five components